rockwellwindsor/connect-sessions/README.md

 ## About Me

   My name is Rockwell and I am a Fullstack, DevOps developer.
-I live in Madison, WI. with my wife and our 2 dogs  When I am not writing code I am probably playing guitar or chasing around my best buddies Gus and Mitch.
+I live in Madison, Wisconsin with my wife and our 2 dogs  When I am not writing code I am probably playing guitar or chasing around my best buddies Gus and Mitch.

   <p><strong>Gus</strong> aka Gussy-so-fussy</p>
   <img src="./assets/img/gus.jpg" width="250" />